Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 • Kidnapping or abandonment

-1. Failure to comply with directions of College officials, including campus safety officers, in performance of their duties.
+1. Failure to comply with directions of College officials, including, but not limited to, Campus Safety Officers, Resident Assistants, Staff, Faculty, etc., in the performance of their duties.

 3. Possession of weapons of any type by students or guests while on College property, including firearms, B-B guns, pellet guns, bows and arrows, hunting knives, explosives or other weapons, except as specifically permitted by the Weapons Policy in the Student Handbook.